carpentries-incubator/scons-novice/learners/reference.md

 ## Configuration files

-SCons uses Python as the configuration file language.
+SCons uses [Python][python] as the [configuration language][configuration-language].
 Tasks can be defined in Python class/function call syntax.

 Tasks: